adolfintel/TDF/README.md

 Note: Choosing a driver that doesn't exist in Wine or in your system will result in no sound being played.

 Note: Wine doesn't natively support PipeWire yet, it uses PulseAudio by default for compatibility if you're using PipeWire.

+__`TDF_WINE_GRAPHICS_DRIVER`__
+Sets the preferred graphics driver for Wine (as in how it outputs, not how it renders 3D graphics).
+This can be useful if you're messing around with Wayland and X11 and Wine doesn't work properly.

+Possible values:
+* `x11`: use X11 (recommended even if you're using Wayland)
+* `wayland`: use Wayland (incomplete and buggy at the moment, not recommended)
+* `default` (default): let Wine decide (defaults to X11 at the moment, even on Wayland)

+Note: Choosing a driver that doesn't exist in Wine or in your system will result in no graphics being displayed.

 __`TDF_WINE_DPI`__
 DPI value for display scaling of Wine applications.